MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ### Aggregations and bucketing by time intervals

-Another common scenario is the need to obtain statistics over a specific time period in a particular time unit.
+Another common scenario is the need to obtain statistics for a specific time period in a specific time unit.
 For this scenario, you can use a `bin` operator as part of a `summarize` clause.

 Use the following query to get the number of events that occurred every five minutes during the past half-hour: